William Withering: Discovery of digitalis

-In reality "Mother Hutton" was created in 1928 in an illustration by William Meade Prince as part of an advertising campaign by Parke-Davis who marketed digitalis preparations.
+In reality "Mother Hutton" was created in 1928 in an illustration by William Meade Prince as part of an advertising campaign by Parke-Davis, who marketed digitalis preparations.
 There is no mention of a Mother Hutton in Withering's works or anyone else's and no mention of him meeting any old woman directly.
-In his account he states that he is merely asked to comment on a family recipe that was originally an old woman's receipt or recipe (that she had long kept secret) by a colleague.
-Since 1928, Mother Hutton's status has grown from being an image in an advertising poster to an acclaimed wise woman, herbalist, pharmacist and medical practitioner in Shropshire who was cheated out of her true recognition by Dr. Withering's unscrupulous methods.
+In his account he states that he was merely asked by a colleague to comment on what was originally an old woman's receipt or recipe (that she had long kept secret).
+Since 1928, Mother Hutton's status has grown from being an image in an advertising poster to an acclaimed wise woman, herbalist, pharmacist, and medical practitioner in Shropshire who was cheated out of her true recognition by Dr. Withering's unscrupulous methods.
 The story often written around this is also totally apocryphal.
-Withering was in fact informed of the Brasenose College, Oxford case by one of his medical colleagues Dr. Ash at Birmingham Hospital and the Dean was treated with digitalis root not leaves.
+Withering was in fact informed by one of his medical colleagues, Dr. Ash at Birmingham Hospital, of the case of the head of Brasenose College, Oxford who was treated with digitalis root not leaves.
 The myth of Mother Hutton and how Withering chased her around Shropshire has been created by authors not going back to primary sources but instead copying and then embellishing the unreferenced work of others.
 See "Withering and The Foxglove; the making of a myth" by D.M.
 Krikler (British Heart Journal, 1985, 54: 256–257).
-In Withering's Account of the Foxglove printed in 1785 Withering mentions seven different occasions when foxglove was brought to his attention.
-Recognising that foxglove was the active ingredient in a family recipe (that was long kept secret by an old woman in Shropshire) would not have been difficult with his expert botanical knowledge.
-Withering had first published his Botanical Arrangement in 1776 and in it suggested foxglove deserved looking at in more detail.
+In Withering's Account of the Foxglove, printed in 1785, Withering mentions seven different occasions when foxglove was brought to his attention.
+Recognising that the foxglove was the active ingredient in old Shropshire woman's family recipe would not have been difficult, given his expert botanical knowledge.
+Withering had first published his Botanical Arrangement, the first English text to espouse Linnaean principles, in 1776, and in it he suggested that foxglove deserved looking at in more detail.
 Erasmus Darwin tried to take the credit for foxglove and failed.
-Erasmus Darwin then attempted to try and discredit Withering behind the scenes with the unwitting help of his son Robert having earlier used the thesis of his dead son Charles to try and establish priority.
+Erasmus Darwin then attempted to try to discredit Withering behind the scenes with the unwitting help of his son Robert, having earlier used the thesis of his dead son Charles to try to establish priority.
 Charles Darwin in fact had been friendly with Withering (as had Robert) and had talked in Edinburgh University about Withering's experiments with foxglove.
-Erasmus Darwin was probably jealous that Withering had become the most famous and sought-after doctor outside London and that Withering's English Botanical Arrangement became the standard reference source and far exceeded the botanical publications of Erasmus (all published semi-anonymously) in popularity.
-Withering's Botanical Arrangement, although now almost forgotten, became the standard reference for English Botany for almost the next 100 years.
+Erasmus Darwin was probably jealous that Withering had become the most famous and sought-after doctor outside London and that Withering's Botanical Arrangement became the standard reference source and far exceeded the botanical publications of Erasmus (all published semi-anonymously) in popularity.
+Withering's Botanical Arrangement, although now almost forgotten, became the standard reference for English Botany for the next 100 years, in 14 editions, edited after his death first by his son, also William, and later others.